Updated on by Guest Post

-Shopify and your analytics app integration working together gives you next-level, real-time data.
+Shopify and your analytics app integration working together give you next-level, real-time data.
 This integration makes sure your customer order data is correct every time.
 Analytic integrations can help you identify any issues, streamline processes, and influence business decisions.

 Shopify and Email Marketing

 Using an email marketing tool helps to create custom communications between your store and customers.
-Once customers buy from you, you can automatically add them to an email list, send them similar products for future purchases, personalise offers to maximise the value of customers.
+Once customers buy from you, you can automatically add them to an email list, send them similar products for future purchases, and personalise offers to maximise the value of customers.

 How can Cyclr help your Shopify integration possibilities?